 He finds God especially present in song, in meditation, in acts of social justice, and while hiking, running, cycling, or skiing.

 Rabbi Goodman is married to Noa Goodman, a physical therapist with UPMC.
 He is also the proud Abba of Yigal and Etta Goodman.
+He and his family have lived in Pittsburgh since 2018.

 Rabbi Mark is a big soccer fan, a competent skier and harmonica player, and an accredited archery instructor.
 Despite the misleading photo above, he is a terrible guitarist.
 He has one misdemeanor conviction for political protest, and a turtle named Lefty.
 Lefty is 17 years old.